nextmv-io/sdk/templates/cluster-tsp/README.md

 # Nextmv cluster-tsp template

-The cluster-tsp template reads a cloud-routing input data format but instead of solving a vehicle routing problem directly, it creates a set of clusters in a pre-processing step.
+The cluster-tsp template reads a routing input data format but instead of solving a vehicle routing problem directly, it creates a set of clusters in a pre-processing step.
 The number of clusters created match the number of vehicles available in the input file, the cluster size is calculated such that points are distributed evenly among them.
 Then for each vehicle a TSP is solved.
-This is achieved by using the Attributes option in the routing engine.
+This is achieved by using the `Attributes` option in the routing engine.

 The most important files created are `solver.go` and an input file which